 Survival scenarios come in many different forms.
 If you’re someone who likes to be prepared for a worst case scenario, then owning a survival backpack is a no brainer.

 Whether you’re an active hiker who wants to have an adequate pack for escaping a wilderness survival scenario or an urban dweller who wants to be prepared for a city wide crisis or natural disaster — we’ve got you covered with some pretty righteous backpacks meant to equip you with everything you’ll need to survive in an effective manner.

-If you’re adding safety or survival equipment to your backpacking gear or home survival kit make sure to check out our top lists of the best emergency radios, food rations, mess kits and general items for your home shelter.
+If you’re adding safety or survival equipment to your backpacking gear or home survival kit make sure to check out our top lists of the best emergency radios, food rations and general items for your home shelter.